urueedi/kazoo-provision/README.md

 2. INSTALL monster-ui (from this repository because of adds in ui) AND php for webserver
 4. INSTALL THIS in a WEBFOLDER where the monster-ui is, or on sep. domain
 5. INSTALL with on console ./setup.php the database and add brand_provisioner to couchdb
-6. set in this folder config.php your cochdb nodes in $hosts="localhost domain2.com ..."
+6. Set in this folder config.php your cochdb nodes in $hosts="localhost domain2.com ..."
+7. Then restart kazoo with: service kz-whistle_app restart or flush coucdb cache of kazoo
-7. set in monster-ui /js/config.js provisioner: "http://yourdomain.com/your_path_installed..."
+8. Set in monster-ui /js/config.js provisioner: "http://yourdomain.com/your_path_installed..."
-   - check this by using the add sip-phone-button in monster-ui->voip->devices
+   - check this by using the add sip-phone-button in (monster-ui)->voip->devices or (kazoo-ui)
+9. Go to your account settings and enable (Automatic Devicesettings) in monster-ui
+    - URL-Password => [your_pass] is used in GET-string of phone snom now only
+    - Domainrestriction => [customer_home_domain] e.g. customer.domain.com (dyndns) only this domain will be able to consume provision if putin
+    - Phone Admin Password => [your_pass] access password to local phone
+    - Zoiper Token => [zoipertoken] This is used for autoprovision with smartphone with zoiper
+    - Automatic Devicesetting => enable to allow this autoprovision features on this account for all his phones
+    - User devicesetting => enable to allow devicesettings in the userportal
-8. If you need plug&play support for ip-phones you need openwrt from this github site.
+10. If you need plug&play support for ip-phones you need openwrt from this github site.
 To add for VoIP-Phones use e.g.
    - snom:  00:04:13:*:*:* http://[prov_domain]/prov/snom/settings.php?mac={mac}&pass=[PROVPASS_ACCOUT_UI]
    - mitel: 00:08:5d:*:*:* http://[prov_domain]/prov/mitel
-9. If you need Quality of Service (No chrrr in line) there is also in OpenWRT included (qos-luci) add for QoS-Settings
+11. If you need Quality of Service (No chrrr in line) there is also in OpenWRT included (qos-luci) add for QoS-Settings
    - 1. priority src=all dst=[your_mediaserver] service=all proto=udp
    - 2. priority src=[your_mediaserver] dst=all service=all proto=udp
    - 3. normal src=all dst=all service=all proto=all